 WP6 covers the integration of all optimisation and estimation prototype tools into the design flows of the user partners.
 The evaluation of the estimators and optimisers is also performed by the users in this workpackage.
-This workpackage is lead by ASEL, however, ARM will also participate in this WP at a similar level of effort.
+This workpackage is lead by ATMEL, however, Motorola will also participate in this WP at a similar level of effort.
+ATMEL contribution to WP6 is the evaluation of the tool ORINOCO provided by OFFIS.

 The exploitation of the results, covered by WP 7, will be twofold: Internally, results will be exploited by all industrial partners and by the research institutes.
 This will involve applying the methodology, libraries and tools for future product development, as well as commercial exploitation of the test cases.

-Commercial marketing of the tool set by OSC.
+Commercial marketing of the tool set by the EDA companies OSC/ChipVision and BullDAST.